tobiaslim/Charitree-Server/routes/README.md

 }
 ```

-# Get all donations of a user by the current session
+# Get all donations by the current user session

 ##### Request
 ```